 It also helps if YOU are engaged.
 If a brand clicks over to your Twitter and only sees a list of automated tweets, then it will look like you’re not trying to engage with your audience yourself.
 Being engaged creates engagement.

-With all that said, in my opinion, you’ll need to have at least 5,000-10,000 pageviews per month to effectively collaborate with brands.
+With all that said, in my opinion, you’ll need to have at least 5,000-10,000 pageviews per month on your blog to effectively collaborate with brands.
 If your pageviews are less than that, you’ll want to work on growing your audience and producing incredible content before trying to monetize your site.
-As an example, I didn’t monetize my site until I was receiving about 15,000 pageviews per month.
+For example, I didn’t monetize my site until I was receiving about 15,000 pageviews per month.